ComputeCanada/magic_castle/docs/README.md

 the cluster in the Slurm accounting database
 ([see `slurm.conf` documentation](https://slurm.schedmd.com/slurm.conf.html)).

 **Requirement**: Must be lowercase alphanumeric characters and start with a letter.
+It can include dashes and underscores.

 **Post Build Modification Effect**: rebuild of all instances at next `terraform apply`.